ContentMine/CambridgeChemistryWorkshopSep2015/Advert.md

 from copyright so that Universities like Cambridge are the ideal places to learn and develop the new techniques.

 The workshop will bring together:
- * scientists with a need to discover data, especially in chemistry, materials, molecular bioscience, both experimental and computational.
+ * scientists with a need to discover data, especially in chemistry, materials, molecular bioscience - both experimental and computational
  * scientific publishers
  * library staff
- * technology developers
+ * technology developers.

 We'll show how Open software can be used to
  * crawl the literature effectively using search APIs
  * scrape all the content from publisher web pages (supplemental data, structures)
  * normalize PDFs into semantic HTML
- * run search plugins to discover particular
+ * run search plugins to discover particular.

 The first day will include overviews, installation of technology [1], and a panel of experts from the participants on policy and practice and a hands-on introduction.
 The second day will be a project-based hack where small groups will tackle their own communal problems.
-The event is sponsored by the Chemistry Department through Yolande Cordeaux's group.
-Facilitators are from Chemistry and Plant
-Sciences. coffee, lunches and a Friday dinner are provided.
+The event is sponsored by the EPSRC-IAA Knowledge Transfer Fund of the Chemistry Department.
+Facilitators are from Chemistry and Plant Sciences.
+Coffee, lunches and a Friday dinner are provided.

 Limit 25 people.
-Please pre-register; bring laptops, and also be prepared to pre-load software.
+Please pre-register at https://github.com/ContentMine/CambridgeChemistryWorkshopSep2015; bring laptops, and also be prepared to pre-load software.
 Judith Rommel
 Peter Murray-Rust
 [1] all essential technology is Open and from contentmine.org, an Open project funded by the Shuttleworth Foundation.